sustech-topology/TopCap/README.md

   ```

 ## TopCap Construction
 Before constructing TopCap, there is a preliminary experiment that measures the performance of topological methods in time series. [fre_amp_av] (https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/fre_amp_av.ipynb) helps understand how topological methods distinguish different vibration patterns in time series.
 The results are shown in [observation_result_refined].  (https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_result_refined.ipynb).
-This part corrspondes to section.2.3 of the paper.
+This part corrspondes to section 2.3 of the paper.

 TopCap is achieved in [csv_writer_consonant](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/csv_writer_consonant.ipynb), which captures the most significant topological features within those segmented phonetic time series.
 The output is a `.csv` file containing the birthtime and lifetime corresponding to the point in the persistent diagram with the longest lifetime.
-This part corresponds to section.2.1 of the paper.
+This part corresponds to section 2.1 of the paper.

 Further discussions of TopCap are involved in
 - [observation_dimension](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_dimension.ipynb) illustrates how dimension influences time delay embedding and persistent diagrams.
 Notice that: the newest version does not contain this part.